Enhancing Vision-Language Model Pre-training with Image-text Pair Pruning Based on Word Frequency: Method

 In this equation, $t$ serves as the threshold controlling the probability of a word being discarded \cite{mikolov2013distributed}.
 We set $P(w_i)$ to $1$ if $f(w_i) <= t$, in this way, very rare words do not affect the probability of the text being discarded.
 Due to the limited number of rare words occurring in the dataset, the impact on model performance is very slight.

 Lastly, we calculate the joint probability of a text being discarded from the dataset according to Eq.~\ref{equ:ft}:

-In this equation, \(t_j\) represents the $j-th$ text, while \(S(t_j)\) represents both the joint probability of words being discarded and the probability of the text being discarded from the dataset. $n$ is the length of the text, and the maximum value of $n$ is equal to the maximum value of the input text.
+In this equation, \(t_j\) represents the $j-th$ text, while \(S(t_j)\) represents both the probability of words being retained and the probability of the text being retained from the dataset. $n$ is the text length, which is also used to normalize the text probability, and the maximum value of $n$ is equal to the maximum value of the input text.
 The advantage of this equation is that it filters out text containing frequent words to create a subset of the dataset with a balanced word distribution.

 In Table~\ref{tab:stext}, the rows display the probabilities of text being discarded from the dataset.
 On one hand, text containing infrequent words has a low probability of being discarded from the dataset (row 1).
 On the other hand, texts containing frequent words, as illustrated in the second row of Table~\ref{tab:stext}, have a high probability of being discarded from the dataset.
 After pruning the data based on word frequency, we obtain a new balanced dataset that maintains the diversity of the data while reducing the training samples.
 Subsequently, we sort the texts by their joint probability $S(t_i)$ and select a specific number of samples in order to pre-train the model.
 We pre-trained the model using different sampling proportions to identify the proportion of data that achieves comparable performance to the model pre-trained on the entire dataset.